stackql/pystackql/docs/source/intro.rst

 Getting Started
 ===============

-``pystackql`` allows you to run StackQL queries against cloud and SaaS providers within a native Python environment.
+:mod:`pystackql` allows you to run StackQL queries against cloud and SaaS providers within a native Python environment.
-The ``pystackql.StackQL`` class can be used with Pandas, Matplotlib, Jupyter and more.
+The :class:`pystackql.StackQL` class can be used with Pandas, Matplotlib, Jupyter and more.

 .. contents:: Contents
    :local: